 Luckily, there are a number of tactics and tasks you can complete to build links to your brand new website:

 Creating a “Beefy Resource”

 This is one of the best link building tactics out there, especially for a brand new website, as it is a great way to get a large number of websites linking back to you in a very short space of time!
 The key thing to note here, however, is that the resource needs to be related to what your website is doing.
 For example, if you are a recruiter, you could build a large resource as to how to get a job in the recruitment industry and send this out to universities and colleges.

 The great thing about this tactic is that, whilst it does take a very long time to create a good enough resource, it does not take a very long time to market!
 A simple email to the media teams of your targeted websites should do the trick.
 If the resource is good enough, the links will come!

 Ranking in Google’s Featured Snippet

-No matter how many linkable assets you create, and how many links you have on high-profile website, nothing will ever be as good for your business as ranking highly on Google’s search rankings.
-This is why it is best practise to create a linkable asset as part of your SEO strategy, because backlinks are the number one thing Google looks at when ranking websites.
+No matter how many linkable assets you create, and how many links you have on a high-profile website, nothing will ever be as good for your business as ranking highly on Google’s search rankings.
+This is why it is best practice to create a linkable asset as part of your SEO strategy because backlinks are the number one thing Google looks at when ranking websites.

 You can go one step further with this by ranking in Google’s ‘Featured Snippet’.
 By now, you will have seen Google’s Featured Snippet on a wide array of search results, mainly for the following search query types: